-Modules 5 and 6: Agreements, Engagement and CHM (weeks 5 and 6)
+Module 5 and 6: Agreements, Engagement and CHM (Weeks 5 and 6)

-These modules begin by examining elements of the legislative frameworks for Indigenous cultural heritage management across several states: including Queensland, Western

-Australia, Victoria and the Northern Territory (NT).
+This Module begins by examining elements of the legislative frameworks for Indigenous cultural heritage management across several states: including Queensland, Western Australia, Victoria and the Northern Territory.
 This discussion frames a consideration of the adequacy of compliance-based approaches to CHM.